TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Developer/Index.rst

 details about its inner working, please refer to the :ref:`section about architecture <caching-architecture>`.

-Example usages can be found throughout the TYPO3 Core, in particular in system extensions `core` and `extbase`.
+Example usages can be found throughout the TYPO3 Core, in particular in the system extensions `core` and `extbase`.